ZSECURE/zNmapParser/README.md

 - `<host>`: The IP address of the host that has the open ports.
 - `<port>`: The port number that is open on the host.

-The saved output is formatted as follows so it can be easily using as input in other tools:
+The saved output is formatted as follows so it can be easily used as input in other tools:
 ```
 <host>
 <host>